LuzProject/luz/docs/index.rst

 Speed
 *****************************

-Luz is written in pure Python, and only uses libraries that I've created myself.
-This means that it's very fast, and can be used on any system that has Python 3.7 or higher installed.
+Luz is written in pure Python, and only uses libraries that I've created myself in its code.
+This means that it's very fast.
 Luz especially shines when building projects with submodules, as it can build all of the submodules in parallel.
 This means that building a project only takes as long as the longest build time of any of the submodules.

 Below you can find a benchmark of Luz vs. Theos, using the time comparison tool `hyperfine`.
 The same tweak was built (clean) with both build systems.